 Despaigne finished with 7 points and 36 sideouts, for a total of 43.
 In attack he hit 41/73, 56% kills with a block and two aces.

-Italy won the match and Zorzi had better stats and won the tournament MVP (from memory, of course FIVB has no records of it).
+Italy won the match and Zorzi had better stats and both could call themselves World Champions**.